aaml-analytics/mof-explorer/docs/index.md

 <sup>1</sup> If you have spaces or special characters (including -), these must be wrapped in quotes.
 Single quotes, double quotes, or backticks work.
 If you have quotes in the string, you can use a different quote, or escape the quote character.
 E.g. ‘Hello “There”! ’and “ Hello \ ”There! \ ” ”

 ## **Statistical Analysis of Top Structures**
-All structures, or top performing structures (1%, 5% or 10% of all structures) can be analysed in accordance to a set variable decided by the user e.g. Deliverable Capacity.
+All structures or top-performing structures (1%, 5% or 10% of all structures) can be analysed in accordance with a set variable decided by the user e.g. Deliverable Capacity.
 In the violin plot, geometric properties can then be analysed against a discrete variable of choice to determine Q1, Q3, IQR, mean, median, maximum and minimum points for a dataset of the users choice, alongside the distribution of MOFs in said violin plot.
-In the distribution plot, the number of structures against a variable in the users data frame can be analysed to determine the spread of structures in the users data.
+In the distribution plot, the number of structures against a variable in the user's data frame can be analysed to determine the spread of structures in the user's data.
 The user can also decide if they would like the absolute data or original data to be analysed.
 The distribution can be further filtered by MOF families (if the user has uploaded this information in its data frame).
-An animation feature is also available to view these frames in accordance to a discrete variable of choice. <br>
+An animation feature is also available to view these frames in accordance with a discrete variable of choice. <br>

 ### **Violin Plot**
 <p>